Minstrel show

-By the turn of the 20th century, the minstrel show enjoyed but a shadow of its former popularity, having been replaced for the most part by the Vaudeville style of theatre.
+During the Civil War, minstrelsy's popularity declined.
+By the turn of the 20th century the minstrel show enjoyed but a shadow of its former popularity, having been replaced for the most part by the Vaudeville style of theatre.
 The form survived as professional entertainment until about 1910; amateur performances continued until the 1960s in high schools and local theaters.
+Despite minstrel shows decline in popularity, racist characters and themes present carried over into newer media: in movies, television, and notably, cartoons.